LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Related Work

-\textbf{Neural Rendering SLAM.} Recent advancements in differentiable rendering have given rise to a new paradigm in SLAM, often termed Neural Rendering SLAM.
-These methods move beyond traditional geometric representations to build high-fidelity, photorealistic maps by optimizing a scene representation against input images \cite{tosi2024nerfs}.
-Early works in this domain integrated NeRF \cite{mildenhall2021nerf} into the SLAM pipeline, demonstrating the ability to construct continuous implicit map representations from RGB images \cite{zhu2022nice, sandstrom2023point, johari2023eslam, zhang2023go, liso2024loopy}.
-While they produced maps of unprecedented visual quality, their high computational cost for per-ray rendering made them unsuitable for live SLAM operations.
-To address this bottleneck, 3DGS \cite{kerbl20233d} marked a significant breakthrough.
-Its explicit representation enables real-time rendering, leading to its rapid adoption in SLAM \cite{keetha2024splatam, yan2024gs, matsuki2024gaussian, yugay2023gaussian}.
-Efforts have also aimed to improve long-term robustness in large-scale environments by incorporating loop closure into these systems \cite{zhu2025loopsplat} While visually impressive, these photorealistic maps lack the semantic context required for meaningful robotic interaction.
-Consequently, the ambition of these systems has naturally evolved beyond photorealism towards semantic understanding.
-H0owever, these efforts have predominantly operated within a closed-set paradigm, capable of recognizing only a predefined list of object categories \cite{li2024sgs, zhu2024sni, li2024dns, rosinol2020kimera, zhu2024semgauss}.
+Neural Rendering SLAM moves beyond traditional geometric representations to build high-fidelity, photorealistic maps by optimizing a scene representation against input images \cite{tosi2024nerfs}.
+Early works in this domain integrated NeRF \cite{mildenhall2021nerf} into the SLAM pipeline, demonstrating the ability to construct continuous implicit map representations from RGB images \cite{zhu2022nice, sandstrom2023point, liso2024loopy}.
+While they produced maps of high visual quality, the computational cost of per-ray rendering made them unsuitable for live SLAM operations.
+3DGS \cite{kerbl20233d} addressed this bottleneck with an explicit representation that enables real-time rendering, leading to its rapid adoption in SLAM \cite{keetha2024splatam, yan2024gs, matsuki2024gaussian, yugay2023gaussian}.
+Efforts have also aimed to improve long-term robustness in large-scale environments by incorporating loop closure into these systems \cite{zhu2025loopsplat}.
+However, these photorealistic maps lack the semantic context required for robotic interaction.
+Existing semantic extensions, including recent Gaussian-based semantic SLAM \cite{li2025hier, li2024gs3lam}, remain within a closed-set paradigm limited to a predefined list of categories \cite{li2024sgs, zhu2024sni, li2024dns, rosinol2020kimera, zhu2024semgauss}.